 Chaos And Co’s John and Trevor Evan-Jones were in several other bands after this, notably the 70s British progressive band Jonesy.

-For more on Chaos And Co, see the A-side Seven Golden Daffodils.
+For much more on Chaos And Co, see the A-side Seven Golden Daffodils.

-The third Parlophone single of four released 1964-65 by band from Harlow in Essex, previously known as The Blue Beats and The Cossacks.
+B-side on Parlophone November 1964, the third of four released 1964-65 by band from Harlow in Essex, previously known as The Blue Beats and The Cossacks.
 YouTube

 The Naturals’ second single I Should Have Known Better (#24 UK) entered the charts in August 1964, the month after The Beatles’ original version came out on the album A Hard Days’ Night and in the film.

-Reference: The Naturals at British Beat Boom [archived page at oocities.org from defunct Geocities site].
+Reference: The Naturals from British Beat Boom [archived].

-Late 1963 recording by the band that became The Who.
+Late 1963 recording by the The Detours, the band that became The Who.

 Pete Townshend, then a student at Ealing Art College, was recruited into The Detours in early 1962 by Roger Daltrey whom he had known at Acton County Grammar School.
 Another schoolfriend, John Entwistle, was already a member.
 At the time of this recording, their first, they were a well-established live band that had gone through several personnel changes.
 This line-up of The Detours would become The Who, although drummer Doug Sandom would later be replaced by Keith Moon.